 Are the top health issues from previous assessments still a high priority?
 What are other top priorities?
 Noticed any improvements?
 Community Health Workers All of those issues are relevant still regardless of COVID Access to mental health services is definitely up there if not #1.
 Nowhere for anybody to go.
 Extremely long waitlists which puts a burden on primary care.
 Housing shortages and costs; cost of living; family stress Services for child protection, domestic violence are understaffed, resources exhausted.
 Especially shelter capacity and housing.
 The cost of healthcare services is something very high on the list of priority issues.
 The need for subsidized housing is much greater than the need for affordable housing Homelessness Affordable child care There are more resources, like community health workers as an example.
 Collaborative care and integrated health and things like that have been improved.
 But at the same time the amount of behavioral health that we can offer in the clinic isn't always enough for what the people need.
-Food Insecurity "Definitely."
+Food Insecurity Substance Use "Definitely."
 Affordable health care is still challenging; The area has a pretty big drug problem, which leads to a lot of mental health issues.
 Still need more support for people who are having substance abuse issues.
-More effective strategies for substance use treatment and recovery Youth-focused community resource center is needed; many kids are bored, feel stuck, not receiving guidance at home Starting the same cycle of unhealthy behaviors they see at home There are more resources available in the community than there used to be Since COVID started, there's been a little bit more help out there.
+Captures all of the most urgent needs in our More effective strategies for substance use treatment and recovery Youth-focused community resource center is needed; many kids are bored, feel stuck, not receiving guidance at home Starting the same cycle of unhealthy behaviors they see at home There are more resources available in the community than there used to be Since COVID started, there's been a little bit more help out there.
 Especially with food The resources for substance use are better.
 There's still a stigma around it.
-Past use = Less likely to get hired for a job; Impairs ability to get help Substance Use Recovery Coaches Captures all of the most urgent needs in our community.
+Past use = Less likely to get hired for a job; Impairs ability to get help There have been improvements in Recovery Coaches Captures all of the most digent needs in our community.
 There are certain areas that are gaps, but if these are target groups then all of those gaps can be addressed within those bigger categories.
 They all connect and are all important.
-More specific focus on alcoholism is needed Big needs for people with substance use disorder are opportunity for vocational training, job placement and transitional and recovery housing There have been improvements in addressing stigma Improvements in incorporating the work of recovery coaches in hospital settings More emphasis on overdose prevention and Narcan availability
+Big needs for people with substance use disorder are opportunity for vocational training, job placement and transitional and recovery housing addressing stigma

 Area Primary Care FTE per 100k Population Psychiatrist FTE per 100k Population

 White River Junction Health District 70.0

 Upper Valley Public Health Region 111.7 17.2

 Vermont 69.6

 New Hampshire 42.6 5.0

 Data Source: VDH, 2018; NHDHHS, Office of Rural Health and Primary Care, 2021